wowitsjack/Ghidra-ChatGPT/README.md

 3. **Instantiate New Script**: Click `New`, select `Python` as the language, and designate the script name as `Ghidra-ChatGPT.py`.
 4. **Incorporate Code**: Copy the code from [Ghidra-ChatGPT.py](./Ghidra-ChatGPT.py) into the editor.
 Substitute `API_KEY = ''` with the acquired OpenAI API key.
 5. **Persist Script**: Save the script by clicking the `Save` button.
+6. **Activate in Tools Menu**: In the Script Manager, locate your newly saved script and tick the 'In Tools Menu' checkbox.

 ## Operational Guidelines